How To Throw A Great Halloween Party

-Whatever decision you arrive to, the main objective is not to over extend your finances or time.
+Whatever decision you arrive at, the main objective is not to over-extend your finances or time.
 If you do smart shopping and select the proper recipes, you can put to the table fantastic food items for under $50 bucks.
-Remember to always provide a variety of drinks and a few standard snacks.
-Also remember to throw cups, plates, flatware, and napkins which can be also themed.
+Remember always to provide a variety of drinks and a few standard snacks.
+Also, remember to throw cups, plates, flatware, and napkins which can also be themed.

 Set the mood!

 Remember to choose nice and spooky music to incentivize all skeletons and Underworld costume creatures to dance!